Thinking...

 We use cookies to improve your experience and analyze site traffic.
 By clicking "Accept", you consent to our use of cookies.
 Privacy Policy

-Most major curricula (CSTA, AI4K12) align foundational AI topics to specific developmental stages.
-We follow those.
+Yes.
+Most major curricula (CSTA, AI4K12) align foundational AI topics to specific developmental stages, and these lessons follow that mapping.

 Training, testing, accuracy — the actual building blocks.